 Welcome to the Colorado Resource Toolbox

 The following tools are designed to be helpful to AARP Tax-Aide Counselors and Trainers.
 They are not intended to replace official IRS documentation and while accuracy is attempted, no software can be guaranteed to be bug-free.
-If you see a problem, please let me know so that it can be corrected.
+If you see a problem, please let us know so that it can be corrected.

 Most of the calculators have a year option that allows the selection of the current and three years prior.
 They will default to the new tax year on December first.
 Version changes can be seen by viewing the web page source if desired.